brando90/snap-cluster-setup/README.md

-# Snap Cluster Setup
+# SNAP Cluster Setup

 ## Get Compute for your Research Project

-### Snap Cluster Important References & Help/Support
+### SNAP Cluster Important References & Help/Support
 Always use the original documentation or wiki for each cluster: https://ilwiki.stanford.edu/doku.php?id=start -- your **snap bible**.
 Other useful resources:
 - Support IT for snap: il-action@cs.stanford.edu (don't be shy to ask them question or help for SNAP.)